Custom Seal Solutions

 Sondys believes it is his job to “dig down” and discover the root causes for equipment failures at his plant.
 The repeat failures when pumping heavy slurry was a serious problem.
 When the single internal cartridge seals failed, the pumps failed.

 “I’ve been working in research and development on mechanical seals for a heavy slurry environment without water intrusion into the process for a long time,” he said.
 “The issue we were having was with 30 percent phosphoric acid.
-The temperature of the acid was very close to the temperature of what’s happening around the seal bases.”
+The temperature of the acid was close to the temperature of what’s happening around the seal bases.”

 Sondys was convinced he had ideas that would solve the problem, but his vendor could not help.
 Other vendors he contacted couldn’t either.
+Pumping this heavy slurry has distinctive challenges.

 Sondys’ operation was pumping almost a solid material, basically clay and water.
 Sondys had ideas that he thought would help the success of the seal.
 He made some unusual requests, and the seal manufacturer’s engineering department accommodated them.